ology/Lingua-EN-Opinion/README.md

-# Lingua-EN-Opinion
+# Lingua::EN::Opinion
-Measure the positive/negative sentiment of text
+Measure the emotional sentiment of text